RachWalm/dyslexia/README.md

 ## Deployment

 The site was deployed to GitHub pages.
 It was deployed by the following actions:
-- In the git hub repository *link* here, the settings tab was used.
+- In the git hub [repository](https://github.com/RachWalm/dyslexia), the settings tab was used.
 - Pages was selected from the left hand side.
 - Under Build and deployment Source section had 'Deploy from Branch' and the 'main' branch was selected.
 - This selection was saved